Managing Chronic Pain: Medicines

 To decrease sensitivity to pain and help you sleep.

-There are four major groupings of medications for the treatment of chronic pain:
+There are 4 major groupings of medicines for the treatment of chronic pain:

-Non-opiods.
-These include the commonly used medicine acetaminophen as well as the non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen, naproxen sodium, and ketoprofen.
-They all help control pain but NSAIDs also help relieve inflammation.
+Non-opioids.
+These include the commonly used medicine acetaminophen as well as the non-steroidal anti-inflammatory drugs (NSAIDs), like aspirin and ibuprofen, naproxen sodium, and ketoprofen.
+These all help control pain but NSAIDs also help relieve inflammation.
 These drugs are available over-the-counter.
 Some NSAIDS are available by prescription only.

 Acetaminophen can cause liver damage if taken above the recommended dose.
 NSAIDs may cause stomach problems like bleeding ulcers.
 Using them over the long-term can cause heart problems and stroke in a very small number of people.
 None of these drugs is addictive.

-Opiods.
-This includes drugs such as morphine, oxycodone, codeine, and others.
-They may be used to treat breakthrough pain or severe chronic pain.
-Opiods are available only by prescription.
-These medications are effective for managing chronic pain but do have side effects and can be addictive.
+Opioids.
+This includes drugs, like morphine, oxycodone, codeine, fentanyl, and methadone.
+Opioids may be used to treat breakthrough pain or severe chronic pain.
+Opioids are available only by prescription.
+These medicines may be effective for managing chronic pain.
+But they are controversial because of their side effects and because they can be addictive.

 Adjuvants.
-This group includes medications that were originally made to treat other conditions but were also found to have pain-relieving properties.
+This group includes medicines that were originally made to treat other conditions, but were also found to relieve pain.
 Examples of adjuvant drugs include antidepressants and anticonvulsants.

-Antidepressants help pain by working on the same brain chemicals that play a role in depression.
+Antidepressants.
+These help pain by working on the same brain chemicals that play a role in depression.
 They also help improve sleep.
-Tricyclic antidepressants are one group of antidepressants used for treating chronic pain caused by nerve injury (neuropathic pain).
-Examples include amitriptyline (Elavil), desipramine (Norpramin).
-Selective serotonin reuptake inhibitors (SSRIs) such as fluoxetine (Prozac) and paroxetine (Paxil) are also used.
+Tricyclic antidepressants are 1 group of antidepressants used for treating chronic pain caused by nerve injury (neuropathic pain).
+Examples include amitriptyline, nortriptyline, and desipramine.
+Serotonin-norepinephrine reuptake inhibitors (SNRIs), like duloxetine and milnacipran, are also used.

 Some types of antidepressants are used in low doses for sleep problems.
-They may also be prescribed if you have heightened sensitivity to pain or some kinds of nerve pain.
+They may also be prescribed if you are very sensitive to pain or some kinds of nerve pain.

-Anticonvulsants, developed to prevent seizures, help certain pain conditions, particularly nerve pain.
-Examples include gabapentin (Neurontin) and pregabalin (Lyrica).
+Anticonvulsants, developed to prevent seizures, can help certain pain conditions, particularly nerve (neuropathic) pain.
+Examples include gabapentin and pregabalin.

 Topical.
-These medications, such as lidocaine or capsaicin, are applied to the skin to treat pain in one location.
+These medicines, like lidocaine or capsaicin, are applied to the skin to treat pain in one location.

 Muscle relaxants.
 These may be used to stop painful muscle spasms.
-Drugs such as cyclobenzaprine (Flexeril) work similarly to tricyclic antidepressants and can be sedating.
+Drugs like cyclobenzaprine can be sedating.

-Take your medication on time and in the right dose.
+Take your medicine on time and in the right dose as prescribed.

-Tell your health care professional if your medication doesn't relieve your pain or work for a long enough time, or if you have side effects.
+Tell your health care professional if your medicine doesn't relieve your pain or work for a long enough time, or if you have side effects.

-Don't take other people's medications.
+Don't take other people's medicines.
 They may not be safe for you.

 Avoid alcohol, tobacco, and illegal drugs.
-These may interact with your medications or make your pain worse.
+These may interact with your medicines causing you harm.